Tknika/iombian-config-file-handler/README.md

 The passed volume is used to access the machine configuration from the container.

 - **-e** can be used to define the environment variables:
-    - CONFIG_PORT: the port where the services will connect to acces the configuration.
+    - CONFIG_PORT: the port where the services will connect to access the configuration.
     Default value is 5555.
-    - RESET_EVENT: the button event to reset the raspberry.
+    - RESET_EVENT: the button event that should trigger the reset of the IoMBian device.
     Default value is long_long_click.
     - LOG_LEVEL: define the log level for the python logger.
     This can be NOTSET, DEBUG, INFO, WARNING, ERROR or CRITICAL.